Knickerbocker (Spokane, Washington)

-Knickerbocker is a historic Beaux Arts building in the Cliff/Cannon neighborhood of Spokane, Washington.
+Knickerbocker is a historic Beaux Arts building located in the Cliff/Cannon neighborhood of Spokane, Washington.
 It was designed by architect Albert Held and was built in 1911.
 It was listed on the National Register of Historic Places in 1987.
 The building is also listed on the Spokane Register of Historic Places, under the name Knickerbocker Apartments.

 History

 The Knickerbocker was financed by local civic leader and mining magnate Graham B. Dennis at a price of $200,000 in 1911.
 Architect Albert Held, who designed many other luxury apartment buildings of the day, was expected to produce the “finest apartment house west of New York.”
 At the time of construction, Spokane was experiencing a population surge as well as an accompanying housing shortage.
 Prior to 1900, "apartment homes" did not exist in Spokane.
 Middle and upper class residents owned property, while lower and working class residents lived largely in rental units at hotels, commercial buildings and boarding houses.
 The Knickerbocker, along with three other buildings designed by Held — Amman, San Marco and Breslin — were the first apartment homes designed for middle and upper class tenants.
 However, there was still a stigma against apartment homes for middle and upper class residents, so early designs that of the Knickerbocker took on the appearance of a grand hotel or exclusive club to help disguise their true purpose.

 When the building opened in 1911 it was hailed as the grandest apartment home in the city, and its units rented for higher prices than any others in Spokane.
 Residents had access to an in-house porter, chef and servants, for whom there were quarters in the building.

 By the end of the 20th century and start of the 21st, however, the building had lost its original grandeur and fell into disrepair.
 Graffiti marked the outside walls and squatters lived inside them.
 In 2010, owners Eric and Mary Braden took over and began renovating the building.
 Additional resources for preservation were allocated in 2015 when the building was named to the Spokane Historic Register.
 That same year, the Bradens were honored by Spokane Preservation Advocates with an award honoring their restoration and preservation work on Knickerbocker.
 The Bradens sold Knickerbocker to local developer Rob Brewster in 2018 for $2.7 million.